Satipharm provide answers to Frequently Asked Questions about CBD

 11. What do consumers look for when buying CBD products?

 When buying CBD products consumers should look for clinical trials, strict manufacturing standards such as Good Manufacturing Practice (GMP) and its bioavailability.

 12. What is CBD?

 A cannabinoid is a chemical compound found within the cannabis plant.
 CBD (Cannabidiol) is one of at least 113 different cannabinoids have been isolated from the cannabis plant and is non-psychoactive.The CBD most commonly used in today’s CBD products is derived from industrial hemp, a member of the cannabis family grown for use in a variety of industries including textiles, construction and bioplastics.

 In the EU and the UK CBD can only be marketed as a food supplement, which means neither the product nor the company selling it can make any medical claim, suggestion, reference or any health recommendation.

 14. What's better, hemp or cannabis CBD oil?

 Cannabis oil and hemp oil are the same substance.
 The term ‘Hemp’ describes the varieties of cannabis that are grown specifically for very low THC concentrations and the industrial uses of their derived products.

 15. Is the CBD oil ordered online the real deal?

-Ordering CBD online form a reputable source is the same as purchasing it in your local store.
-You can receive further information in our buying guide.
+Ordering CBD online from a reputable source is the same as purchasing it in your local store.